The Layoff Guide

 • Social Security number

-• Driver's license or Texas ID number
+• Texas driver's license or Texas ID number

 • Last employer's name, address, phone number, and dates of employment